One of the World's Leading Sources of Information On Books, Literature, and a Wide Range of Subjects

 Stamps, generally speaking, fit into stamp albums, and the ones that don't fit into stamp albums for one reason or another usually fit quite well into stockbooks.
 There's occasionally a bit of an issue when one has a large multiple, like a block of twenty, but this issue is easily resolved.

 Philatelic covers are different, which is probably why relatively few nice 19th century examples have come down to us.
-They're big.
+They’re big.
 They come in all sorts of sizes.
 They bend easily, crease easily, often tear easily.
-In short, most people avoided collecting covers because covers are hard to store.
-Nevertheless, I like collecting covers, so I'd just have to face the problem and deal with it as best I could.
+In short, many people avoided (and perhaps still avoid) collecting covers because covers are hard to store.
+Nevertheless, I like collecting covers, so I decided I’d just have to face the problem and deal with it as best I could.

 Basically, there are two components to properly storing philatelic covers: